-As done previously, the estimates from the Rapid Mortality Surveillance are compared with updated estimates from Stats SA (from the official mid-year population estimates, the SDG and other ad hoc reports), UN agencies (WHO and UN Population Division), their advisory groups including the UN Inter-agency Group for Child Mortality Estimation (IGME) and the Maternal Mortality Estimation Interagency Group (MMEIG) and the Gates funded Institute for Health Metrics and Evaluation (IHME) based at Washington State University (in particular the estimates from the 2013, 2015 and 2016 Global Burden of Disease (GBD) reports (not shown), and the GBD 2017 report).
+As done previously, the estimates from the Rapid Mortality Surveillance are compared with updated estimates from Stats SA (from the official mid-year population estimates, the SDG and other ad hoc reports), UN agencies (WHO and UN Population Division), their advisory groups including the UN Inter-agency Group for Child Mortality Estimation (IGME) and the Maternal Mortality Estimation Interagency Group (MMEIG) and the Gates-funded Institute for Health Metrics and Evaluation (IHME) based at Washington State University (in particular the estimates from the 2013, 2015 and 2016 Global Burden of Disease (GBD) reports (not shown), and the GBD 2019 report).
 In addition, estimates of the under-five and neonatal mortality from the 2016 South African Demographic and Health Survey (NDOH, Stats SA, SAMRC & ICF, 2017) are included.

 Figure 27 compares the estimates of under-five mortality.
-There is broad agreement between the RMS estimates and those of IGME (United Nations Interagency Group on Child Mortality Estimation 2019) and those of the World Population Prospects (WPP), 2019 revision, (UN Population Division 2019) over much of the period, and the SDG (Stats SA 2017b) estimates for 2010 and 2011, and for the first time, the most recent estimates, GBD 2017, from IHME (2018) for much of the period.
-In contrast to their 2018 estimates, which were higher than all other estimates from 2010 onwards, the estimates from this year's official mid-year population projection (Stats SA, 2019b) fall below most of the other estimates after 2011 are lower than all other estimates, suggesting that these probably underestimate under-five mortality.
+There is broad agreement between the RMS estimates and those of IGME (United Nations Interagency Group on Child Mortality Estimation 2020) and those of the World Population Prospects (WPP), 2019 revision (UN Population Division 2019) over much of the period to 2019, and the SDG (Stats SA 2017b) estimates for 2010 and 2011, and for the first time, the most recent estimates, GBD 2019, from IHME (2018) for much of the period.
+However, estimates not yet updated for the SARS-CoV-2 pandemic (IGME and WPP) overestimate the mortality of children under-5 for 2020.

+In contrast to their 2018 estimates, which were higher than all other estimates from 2010 onwards, the estimates from this year's official mid-year population projection (Stats SA 2021) fall below most of the other estimates until 2013, and, despite apparently taking allowing for the impact of the epidemic, are similar to those of the IGME and WPP.
+On the other hand, the estimates derived from the 2011 census (Stats SA 2015b) and the SDG estimates after 2011 are lower than all other estimates, suggesting that these probably underestimate under-five mortality.
 Although the similarity of RMS to UN IGME estimates is probably because UN IGME now consider the RMS estimates when producing their estimates.
 However, a common feature of estimates produced by models is that they are unable to reproduce periods of stagnation or rapid changes in rates found in estimates derived from empirical data.

-The RMS estimates are not consistent with those from the SADHS 2002-2006, which is undoubtedly due to the bias in the SADHS estimates due to the fact that women infected with HIV have died and thus there is no record of the mortality of their children.
+The RMS estimates are not consistent with those from the 2016 SADHS (for the period 2002-2006), which is undoubtedly due to the bias in the SADHS estimates due to the fact that women infected with HIV have died and thus there is no record of the mortality of their children.
 Other than that, the estimates are largely consistent with those from the SADHS for the past 10 years, suggesting that the recent estimates from other sources are probably on the high side.
-The picture is similar for IMR (not presented) with the exception that the SADHS estimate of IMR for last five years is much higher than the RMS estimates and thus more consistent with the other recent estimates, which could suggest that the RMS estimates of IMR may be too low in recent years.
-However, further investigation suggest that it is possible that the SADHS misclassified stillbirths as neonatal deaths nationally.
+The picture is similar for IMR (not presented) with the exception that the SADHS estimate of IMR for last five years is much higher than the RMS estimates and thus more consistent with the other recent estimates, which could suggest that the SADHS misclassified stillbirths as neonatal deaths nationally.
 In addition, the SADHS underestimated the under-five mortality substantially in KwaZulu-Natal.
 Correcting for these biases would produce estimates for the most recent period that are much more consistent with the RMS estimate.

-Figure 27: Comparison of estimates of the under-5 mortality rate (U5MR), 2000-2018
+Figure 27: Comparison of estimates of the under-5 mortality rate (U5MR), 2000-2020